Leader Computers extends sponsorship with South Adelaide Panthers

 "Leader Computers is again very excited to continue as Joint Major Partner of South Adelaide Football Club," Kristoris said.

-"As the largest 100 perceny Australian-owned PC manufacturer, we are very proud to give back and support one of South Australia’s strongest football clubs.
+"As the largest 100 percent Australian-owned PC manufacturer, we are very proud to give back and support one of South Australia’s strongest football clubs.

 "We have been involved with the club for many years and could not have been more proud of the Panthers, and the fact we are able to continue our support is fantastic."